nodejs/node/doc/api/zlib.markdown

 Each class takes an options object.
 All options are optional.
 (The convenience methods use the default settings for all options.)

 Note that some options are only relevant when compressing, and are ignored by the decompression classes.

+* flush (default: `zlib.Z_NO_FLUSH`)
 * chunkSize (default: 16*1024)
 * windowBits
 * level (compression only)